Yahoo reverses course on plan to spin off Alibaba stake

 In a worst-case scenario, the tax bill would be $5.3 billion, compared with the potential for a $13.3 billion hit from the Alibaba spinoff, Sterne Agee CRT analysts wrote in a note.

-Yahoo executives said on a conference call they still believed the original spinoff would have been tax-free but the specter of a big tax bill had unnerved investors.
+Yahoo executives said on a conference call they still believed the original spinoff would have been tax-free but the spectre of a big tax bill had unnerved investors.

 The new plan will require Yahoo to win the consent of a large cast of players including regulators, shareholders, bondholders, business partners and others “too many to name,” Chief Financial Officer Ken Goldman said on the call.